 Server response time is the pilot of the whole site’s speed.
 If you encounter slow server response on GoDaddy hosting, then it is not only going to slug your site but also heavily impact your property in serp.

-as it is now a ranking factor in Google.
+as it is now a ranking factor on Google.
 So if you want to be rewarded, your server’s response should be as quick as an F1 car.

-In the post, we are going to learn how to fasten server response.
+In this post, we are going to learn how to speed up server responses.
 Before starting speed optimization, knowing the definition of server response time would be helpful.
-You will able to see the problem in an avast perspective
+You will be able to see the problem from an avast perspective

 Table of Contents